peleiden/pelutils/README.md

 ## Supported platforms

-Precompiled wheels are provided for most common platforms (not 32-bit systems).
+Precompiled wheels are provided for most common platforms.
 If no wheel matches, `pip` builds from source which requires `<Python.h>` — install it with `sudo apt install python3-dev` (Ubuntu) or `sudo dnf install python3-devel` (Fedora).

+32-bit systems are not officially supported, but `pelutils` should still mostly work.
+C-dependent functionality (namely `unique` and `SparseGridBlobDetection`) may work, but there is no guarantee that the code will not immediately segfault.
+Wheels are not provided for 32-bit systems.

 ## Updating and releasing